deep-sea-tactics/robot/README.md

 If a position is (50, 50) then the position is in the middle and the robot would stay still

-The client, server, and robot use socket.io to communicate with eachother instead of raw TCP packets
+The UI, server, and robot use socket.io to communicate with eachother instead of raw TCP packets

 ## Contributing

-Use `./run.sh`, or use `CTRL + SHIFT + B` to test out the server and the client.
+Use `./run.sh`, or use `CTRL + SHIFT + B` to test out the server and the UI.

 The project is made in TypeScript and it is encouraged to follow the IDE's reccomendations.